elastest/elastest-torm/docs/index.md

 The ElasTest TORM Platform is divide in three parts:
 - ElasTest TORM Web Client Application.
 - ElasTest TORM Server Application.
-- ElasTest TORM platform services.
+- ElasTest TORM Platform Services.

 In the next diagram, you can to see The ElasTest TORM Components Architecture.